 As this one comes in a variety of sizes, is spacious, and has 2 doors for the dog to use which will make them feel more at home once you get to the stage where you can leave the crate open.

-3. An Exercise Pen To Allow Them To Roam Safely
+3. An Exercise Pen That Lets Them To Roam Safely

 Another gift idea for a dog to keep them confined to a certain area as you train them is an exercise pen.